Folium Systems

 3. 03 Measure Test answer quality, source grounding, browser flows, permissions, accessibility, and failure cases.

-4. 04 Gate Prepare known limits, owner signoff, rollback, support, training, and next-stage approval.
+4. 04 Readiness Prepare known limits, owner signoff, rollback, support, training, and next-stage approval.

 5. 05 Operate Monitor incidents, drift, permissions, release notes, source freshness, and improvement work.